Danialgharaie/Kluster/README.md

 # Kluster: Protein Structure Clustering Tool

-Kluster is a Python tool for clustering protein structures based on their structural similarity.
+Kluster is a Python tool for clustering protein structures (monomers) based on their structural similarity.
 It uses structural alignment tools (TMAlign/USalign) to compute pairwise similarities between proteins and provides various dimensionality reduction methods for visualization.

 ## Features